alexanderluna/alexanderluna.github.io/_posts/books/2018-09-25-clean-code.md

 Testing concurrent code doesn't guarantee correctness but it minimizes risk.
 Write tests with the potential to expose problems and then run them frequently with different programmatic configurations and system configurations.

+## Succesive Refinement

+In order to create a clean program, one has to crete a dirty program  first and then clean it up through successive refinements.
+When the program starts getting messie, stop adding features and start refactoring.

+> One of the biggest ways of ruining a program is by making massive changes to
+> "improve" the program.
+Unfortunetly, programs rarely recover from such
+> changes.
+In order to avoid this, we use TDD to keep our program working at
+> all times.